Explore and extend how music is created, produced and heard

 Master microphone techniques and sound design.
 Learn how to operate leading industry equipment, work with musicians to capture great recordings, and mixing and mastering techniques to produce professional quality recordings.

-You’ll also learn live light and sound skills, including how to operate small and large scale PAs, and design and programme advanced lighting and projection rigs.
+You’ll also learn live light and sound skills, including how to operate small and large scale PAs, and design and qualification advanced lighting and projection rigs.
 We’ll teach you about all aspects of live, venue-based industry requirements.

 Engage critically with the music industry, considering the philosophy, politics and economics of commercial music, and how it can be disrupted through new models.